General

 Families who receive FIP/TANF or SSI, children in foster care, homeless or migrant children or children with open Child Protective Services (CPS) cases are eligible.
 Their income is not considered for eligibility and the child will have no Family Contribution.

-For families who do not meet any of these criteria, please refer to the CDC Income Eligibility Scale and Family Contribution chart (see page 7).
+For families who do not meet any of these criteria, please refer to the CDC Income Eligibility Scale and Family Contribution chart (see page 7 of the State of Michigan’s Child Development and Care Handbook).
 Children attending a Great Start to Quality program at the Reflecting on Quality through Demonstrating Quality ratings will not have to pay a Family Contribution.

 Family Contribution amounts are per child, per every two-week pay period.
 The family is responsible for paying the Family Contribution directly to the provider.
 The Family Contribution is subtracted from the provider payment issued by the Department.